 - Careless or reckless car or truck drivers

 - Negligent employees of other companies

 Call Graham & Mauer – Speak to Our Lawyers Today

 If you’ve been injured at the work site, Graham & Mauer, P.C. is prepared to help you obtain fair compensation.
 With offices in Valley Forge and Harrisburg, personal injury lawyers from our firm are easy to reach for clients throughout eastern and central Pennsylvania.
-Call us toll-free today at 800-218-0808 for a free phone consultation, or contact us online.
+Call us toll-free today at 800-218-0808 for a free phone consultation on workplace accidents like slip and fall injuries and dog bites, or contact us online.